guanz808/docker_server_build/README.md

 sudo apt update -y
 sudo apt full-upgrade -y
 ```
-`note:` If running on a raspberry pi reboot before proceeding, to apply the kernal updates.
+**NOTE**: If running on a raspberry pi reboot before proceeding, to apply the kernal updates.
 ### Deploy
 * #### docker_group.sh
     This script creates a docker group and adds the current user to the group.
 This allows the current user to run docker commands with sudo.